vikesh3640/Deribit/README.md

 ### Real-Time Market Data
 - **WebSocket Integration**:
-  - Real-time streaming of market data.
+  - Real-time streaming of market data from Deribit Testnet (client-side connection).
-  - WebSocket server for client subscriptions to symbols.
+  - **[In Progress]** WebSocket server implementation for client subscriptions:
-  - Continuous orderbook updates for subscribed symbols.
+    - Basic server code has been added (connection handling).
+    - Full support for client subscriptions and broadcasting updates is under development.

 ### Market Coverage
 - **Instruments**: Spot, Futures, and Options.